License GuideSOC 29-1241

 Read more

-You'll face a two-part exam structure.
-The national section tests your clinical knowledge and surgical skills across all states.
-The state-specific portion covers local regulations and practice laws unique to your jurisdiction.
-Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both sections.
-You'll need to pass each component separately.
-Passing scores vary by state, typically ranging from 70 to 75 percent.
-Schedule your exam through your state's medical board or the testing vendor's website.
+You'll take a licensing exam with two components.
+The national section tests your medical knowledge and surgical skills across all states.
+The state-specific section covers local regulations and laws you need to practice in that jurisdiction.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
+You'll sit for the exam at an authorized testing center, and passing scores are set by your state's medical board.
+Check with your state licensing board for exact passing thresholds and exam dates.

 Renewal